distributedlife/ensemble-website/source/views/docs/guides/routes.md

 layout: documentation
 ---
 # Game URLs / Routes
-The ICNH framework sets up urls that the player will use to access your game.
+The INCH framework sets up urls that the player will use to access your game.
 The first route is the index or '/'.
 More routes exists based on the complexity of your game.
-Game modes e.g. arcade, endless, etc generate routes, as does and whether you have levels.
+Game modes (arcade, endless, etc.) generate routes, as do different levels.

 I'll use the two demo games as an example.
-Challenge:Repsonse comes with three modes: easy, hard, sound-only and visual-only.
+Challenge:Response comes with three modes: easy, hard, sound-only and visual-only.
 The solitare game has one mode.

 # Single Mode Game
 The most simple scenario is where you have a single mode for your game.
 You don't want to have levels or gameplay variations e.g. easy, hard, arcade, etc.

 This means the index page will be your game.
 Your url will be something like: https://solitare.inch-games.com/

-To achieve this your do nothing.
+To achieve this you do nothing.

 Done.